RIPP3R1337/Gmod-ChatGPT-Cheat/README.md

 1. Place the gmod.lua and cheat folder in `SteamLibrary\steamapps\common\GarrysMod\garrysmod\lua`
 2. Lenny's script provided us with a beautiful website: [Garry's mod server list with sv_allowslua allowed](https://www.gametracker.com/search/garrysmod/?search_by=server_variable&search_by2=sv_allowcslua&query=&loc=_all&sort=&order=)
-3. Put in **Server variable** "1" It wont be a lot of servers but there's still a few with lua enabled.
+3. Put "1" next to **Server variable** It wont be a lot of servers but there's still a few with lua enabled.